fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

         ]    ]);}
 ```

-Each array gives a payload of instructions that are fairly straightforward, but the important glue here to answer the question "How do we capture the customer's response?" is in the `record` action.
+Each array gives a payload of instructions that are fairly straightforward, but the important glue here to answer the question "how do we capture the customer's response?" is in the `record` action.
 You can see it gives a `beepStart` prompt, and most importantly we define the behaviour after the call is complete.
 The `eventUrl` will be hit with a webhook that will contain a URL of this recording.

 ### Processing the Recording

-Our next route is the one that will contain a link to the customer's response as a recorded MP3, as well as the ticket ID, so we know what entity it belongs to.
+Our next route is the one that will contain a link to the customer's response as a recorded MP3, as well as the ticket ID so we know what entity it belongs to.
 Here's an example payload we can expect to receive:

 ```json
 {